Anton87/NERDemo/README.md

 ## The NER demo

 The NERDemo app takes in input two parameters:
- - a file containing many lines of text in english language;
+ - textfile -- a file containing many lines of text in english language;
- - the name of the dest directory (say output)
+ -  destdir -- the name of the output directory

 and performs sentence boundary detection, lemmatization, part-of-speech (pos) tagging and entity recognition.
 The result of the processing are written in CoNLL format in the file *output/document.txt.conll* and